A Natural and Child-Directed Approach to 3-Year-Old Kinder

 "Playbased learning [is] a context for learning through which children organise and make sense of their social worlds, as they engage actively with people, objects and representations." -Belonging, Being and Becoming, EYLF Australia

-Alex Cox is the Lead Educator of the 3YO Kinder Room (and also The Educational Leader for MELCC) and Trang Nguyen is the Co-Educator.
+Alex Cox is the Lead Educator of the 3YO Kinder Room (and also The Educational Leader for MELCC).